AIDynamics/NeoPulse_Examples/Classification/Dicom/IXIT1_BrainSex/README.md

 # Introduction
-These sample .nml files are for training a classification model using dicom(Digital Imaging and Communications in Medicine) data in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).
+These sample .nml files are for training a classification model using dicom(Digital Imaging and Communications in Medicine) data in [NeoPulse® AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

 # Data
 Data for this example is from the [IXI-T1 Dataset](http://biomedic.doc.ic.ac.uk/brain-development/downloads/IXI/IXI-T1.tar).
 The dataset contains 591 human brain 3D MR Images with T1 weighted, and corresponding gender label of each image, male or female.